phoebe-nyu/Heart-Defect-Predction-by-Spark/README.md

 * Number of major vessels(0-3)colored by fluoroscopy
 * Thal: 3=normal;6=fixed defect; 7=reversable defect

-Methods.
+Methods

-Build a predictive binary logsitic regression model using SparkML to predict whether someone has a heart defect
+* Build a predictive binary logsitic regression model using SparkML to predict whether someone has a heart defect